Extent of the Problem

 Statistics about workplace violence are often confusing and difficult to reconcile due to the different criteria and sampling methodologies used by the investigating agencies.
 Regardless of these differences, most studies show that health care workers, particularly nurses, are at a far higher risk of workplace violence compared to most other professions.
 Examples include:

-- From 2006 to 2015 there were 186 workplace homicides in the health care and social assistance industry within the private sector (BLS, 2016).
+- From 2016 to 2020 there were 207 deaths due to violence in the workplace in the health care and social assistance industry within the private sector (BLS, 2021).

 - Data obtained from nurses (RNs/LPNs) in a major population-based study showed a rate of physical assaults at 13.2 per 100 nurses per year and at a rate of 38.8 per 100 nurses per year for non-physical violent events (threat, sexual harassment, verbal abuse) (Nachreiner, N.M. et al., 2007).